 is a method that is declared without an implementation. - It just has a method signature.

-package crunchify.com.tutorial; /** * @author crunchify.com * Simple Abstract Class and Method Example with live result * */ public abstract class CrunchifyExam { public enum ExamStatus { PASSED, FAILED } private String examTime; private ExamStatus status; public CrunchifyExam(String examTime, ExamStatus status) { this.examTime = examTime; this.status = status; } public String getExamTime() { return examTime; } public void setExamTime(String examTime) { this.examTime = examTime; } public void setExamStatus(ExamStatus status) { this.status = status; } public ExamStatus getExamStatus() { return status; } abstract public void checkResult(); }
+package crunchify.com.tutorial; /** * @author Crunchify.com * Simple Abstract Class and Method Example with live result * */ public abstract class CrunchifyExam { public enum ExamStatus { PASSED, FAILED } private String examTime; private ExamStatus status; public CrunchifyExam(String examTime, ExamStatus status) { this.examTime = examTime; this.status = status; } public String getExamTime() { return examTime; } public void setExamTime(String examTime) { this.examTime = examTime; } public void setExamStatus(ExamStatus status) { this.status = status; } public ExamStatus getExamStatus() { return status; } abstract public void checkResult(); }

 Let’s start with an Example.
 Problem Description: